gopikrishnangs44/MLSpy/README.md

 To install, download the repository

+follow the steps

-cd MLSpy
+1. cd MLSpy

-python install setup.py
+2. python install setup.py